cncf/devstats.archive/docs/ALL.md

 - Set `GHA2DB_RECENT_RANGE`, `ghapi2db` tool, default '2 hours'.
 This is a recent period to check open issues/PR to fix their labels and milestones.
 - Set `GHA2DB_MIN_GHAPI_POINTS`, `ghapi2db` tool, minimum GitHub API points, before waiting for reset.
 Default 1 (API point).
 - Set `GHA2DB_MAX_GHAPI_WAIT`, `ghapi2db` tool, maximum wait time for GitHub API points reset (in seconds).
 Default 1s.
+- Set `GHA2DB_GHAPISKIP`, ghapi2db tool, if set then tool is not creating artificial events using GitHub API.
+- Set `GHA2DB_AECLEANSKIP`, ghapi tool, if set then tool is not attempting to clean unneeded artificial events.
+- Set `GHA2DB_GETREPOSSKIP`, get_repos tool, if set then tool does nothing.

 All environment context details are defined in [context.go](https://github.com/cncf/devstats/blob/master/context.go), please see that file for details (you can also see how it works in [context_test.go](https://github.com/cncf/devstats/blob/master/context_test.go)).